UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - Upon creating an activity, players assign it a difficulty level from 1 to 10, reflecting how challenging they perceive the activity to be.

+- **Modification Rules:**

+  - **No Modifications During Ongoing Quests:** Players should not modify an activity while there is an ongoing quest associated with that activity.

+  - **Post-Quest Modifications:**

+    - After all associated quests have concluded, players may modify the activity.

+    - **No Retroactive Changes:** Any modifications made do not retroactively affect past quests or calculations.

 - **No Inherent Daily Requirements:**

   - Activities by themselves do not have daily requirements or obligations.